 Whether you developed noticeable veins during pregnancy or after, we’ll be able to evaluate the degree of potential vein damage.
 Using an ultrasound machine, we’ll examine your superficial veins and determine whether your veins are cosmetic or potentially a health issue.
-The vascular surgeons at one of our offices in New York, New Jersey, and Michigan will be able to create a plan personally tailored to your vein needs.
+The vascular surgeons at one of our offices in New York, New Jersey, Michigan, Texas and Connecticut will be able to create a plan personally tailored to your vein needs.

 We’ll also look at your post-pregnancy diet, and may recommend you wear compression stockings.
 Because of a mother’s increased nutritional demands if breastfeeding, a diet with increased fatty acids such as omega-3, carotenoids, and flavonoids will help.
 In addition, our vein doctors can recommend beneficial exercises both during and after pregnancy.

 When to get treatment for varicose veins caused by pregnancy

 While we don’t recommend any procedures while pregnant, all of our treatment options have been approved for use before and following pregnancy.
 As soon as a month after you’ve given birth, our Metro Vein Centers specialists will do a pain-free vein analysis on your legs to determine the best course of action (if any!).
 If you still have visible or painful varicose veins in your legs six months post-pregnancy, you should schedule a consultation with one of our vein clinics.

 Varicose Veins Post-Pregnancy?
 Come In for an Analysis